GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 I wish..

 Death smiles at us all, all you can do is smile back.

-Ni
+# 7-11-2024